SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/adafruit_neotrellis_keypad_atsamd09/README.md

 ## Hardware Connection ##

-Adafruit NeoTrellis can connect with the BGM220 Explorer Kit easily via I2C-Bus.
+Adafruit NeoTrellis can connect with the BGM220 Explorer Kit easily via Qwiic connector.
 Adafruit NeoTrellis includes a JST-PH 4-pin connector that provides two I2C wires (SDA and SCL), 3v3, and GND.
-To connect, you should solder these pins of the JST-PH 4-pin connector with the I2C Bus on the BMG220 as in the picture below:
+You can use [the JST PH to JST SH (qwiic) Cable](https://www.adafruit.com/product/4424) to connect the Adafruit Neotrellis to the BGM220 as in the picture below:

 ![connection](image/connection.png)